libretime/libretime/docs/admin-manual/setup/migrate-from-airtime.md

 sidebar_position: 90
 ---

-This guide will walk you though the steps required to migrate your data from Airtime to LibreTime.
+This guide walk you though the steps required to migrate your data from Airtime to LibreTime.

 :::info